filtho/ContrastiveLosses/README.md

 The dog and Human Origins in the manuscript have used the data opts files `d_0_4_dog_filtered.json` and `d_0_4_human.json`, and the train_opts files  `ex3_CL_dog3D.json` and `ex3_CL_human3D.json`, respectively.

-The data used is referred to their respective sources, The evaluation metrics used to evaluate the embeddings and the plots found in the manuscript are found in `evaluation_scripts/embedding_evaluations.py`.
+The data used is referred to their respective sources, urls available in the manuscript.
+The evaluation metrics used to evaluate the embeddings and the plots found in the manuscript are found in `evaluation_scripts/embedding_evaluations.py`.
 The t-SNE and UMAP embeddings are created with calls from the file `evaluation_scripts/umap_and_tsne.py`

+The two files have some hardcoded filepaths to data and label information and __will not run as-is__.
+They are mainly uploaded to show how the UMAP and t-SNE calls look that produced the embeddings, and to show the implementations of the metrics presented in the manuscript, as well as how the plots were produced.
+Since the runtime for the larger datasets in the paper are relatively long, the embeddings used in the manuscript are also uploaded, and can be found in `evaluation_scripts/manuscript_embeddings`.

 ## Some notes: